Tacking (law)

 Bank A will always have a first priority claim against the property for the full amount of its first advance.
 But it will be able to claim against the property in priority to Bank B with respect to its second advance only if it is permitted to tack the second advance to the mortgage that was taken at the time the first advance was made.
 If Bank A is not permitted to tack the second advance, then Bank B's claim in respect of the sums that it lent will have priority over Bank A's claims with respect to the second advance.

-In American jurisprudence, Black's Law Dictionary defines tacking in slightly narrower terms:
+The wider applications of tacking, which concern equitable claims to property more generally, are clear in the definition given by Black's Law Dictionary:

 Separately, in the definition of tabula in naufragio, Black's comments:

 The common law rules

+The right to tack was established by Sir Matthew Hale in Marsh v Lee in 1670, apparently as “tacking tabula in naufragio”.
+This was relatively soon followed by another landmark case, Gordon v Graham.

-The first case which approached the position in relation to competing mortgagees was Gordon v Graham.
-During the nineteenth century, its authority came to be doubted.
+During the nineteenth century, the authority of Gordon v Graham came to be doubted.
 It was questioned whether it had been correctly reported and, even if correctly reported, whether it correctly stated the law.

-The matter subsequently came before the House of Lords in Hopkinson v Rolt.
-In the case, the borrower entered into a mortgage over his land which was expressed to "secure the sums due and which shall from time to time become due" to the bank.
-Later, the borrower granted a second mortgage in favour of another creditor.
+The matter came before the House of Lords in Hopkinson v Rolt.
+In that case, the borrower created a mortgage over his land which was expressed to "secure the sums due and which shall from time to time become due" to the bank.
+Later, he granted a second mortgage in favour of another creditor.
 Notice of the second mortgage was given to the bank.
 The borrower was later declared bankrupt, and a dispute arose as to the priority of the bank with respect to advances which were made under the first mortgage after it had received notice of the second mortgage.

 The three law lords who heard the case were divided, with a majority favouring priority for the second mortgagee.
 Lord Campbell, the Lord Chancellor (with whom Lord Chelmsford agreed), opined:

 The dissenting judge, Lord Cranworth, was in favour of upholding the rule in Gordon v Graham as it was reported.
 He expressed his view in a dissenting opinion: